amandue10/MakeChangeProject/README.md

 ### Lessons Learned

 There are many concepts that I am working to grasp.
-My biggest take away was learning to take the time to make a plan of action, complete the tasks that I know how to complete, and then review concepts needed to make a functioning program.
+My biggest take away was learning to take the time to make a plan of action, complete the tasks that I know how to complete, and then review concepts needed to make the program function.
+I was unsuccessful in using some concepts such as taking decimal points off of a large number.
 Stack overflow and youtube were a great resource and helped me see problems other programmers have had making this program.
 There are so many different ways to make a program.